appc/spec/SPEC.md

 Example application container image builder: **TODO** link to actool

-### App Image Manifest
+### Image Manifest

-The [app image manifest](#app-image-manifest-schema) is a JSON file that includes details about the contents of the app image, and optionally information about how to execute a process inside the app image's rootfs.
+The [image manifest](#image-manifest-schema) is a JSON file that includes details about the contents of the app image, and optionally information about how to execute a process inside the app image's rootfs.
 If included, execution details include mount points that should exist, the user, the command args, default cgroup settings and more.
 The manifest may also define binaries to execute in response to lifecycle events of the main process such as *pre-start* and *post-stop*.